RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 We will approach the solution from two aspects:

 * We need a solid and unobtrusive technical solution to provide point in time snapshot capabilities
 * We need versioning and audit trails to be a first class citizen of our domain model.
-This is to allow us to interact with the audits and versions from within our domain model.
+This is to allow us to interact with the audits and versions effectively.

 ### Point in time snapshots